Venezuela Will Hold Presidential Elections On July 28: Official - UrduPoint

 Venezuela Will Hold Presidential Elections On July 28: Official

-Last year, Maduro's government and the opposition reached a mediated deal in Barbados to hold a free and fair vote in 2024 with international observers present.
+The date was chosen by the ruling-party aligned National Electoral Council (CNE), after Maduro's government and the opposition agreed in Barbados last year to hold a free and fair vote in 2024 with international observers present.

-On Tuesday, the president of the National Electoral Council (CNE) Elvis Amoroso, said the body's members had "unanimously" settled on July 28.

-The Barbados agreement saw the United States ease sanctions against the South American country, allowing US-based Chevron to resume limited oil extraction and leading the way to a prisoner swap.
+That deal saw the United States ease sanctions against the oil-rich South American country, allowing US-based Chevron to resume limited crude extraction and leading to a prisoner swap.

-It required that opposition candidates be able to appeal previous rulings that they were ineligible to hold office.
+The agreement required that opposition candidates be allowed to appeal court rulings disqualifying them from holding office.

-However the Supreme Court, loyal to Maduro, has since upheld a 15-year ban on opposition Primary winner Maria Corina Machado, among other opposition figures.
+Since then, however, the Supreme Court loyal to Maduro upheld a 15-year ban on opposition Primary winner Maria Corina Machado.

+Judges ruled in January that Machado had been "involved... in the corruption plot orchestrated" by former opposition leader Juan Guaido, now in exile.

+The judges also confirmed the ineligibility of a possible opposition stand-in -- two-time presidential candidate Henrique Capriles.

-That resulted in the United States announcing it would reimpose some sanctions.
+After the ruling, Machado accused Maduro of seeking "fraudulent elections" and the United States announced it would reimpose some sanctions.

+Since then, senior government official Diosdado Cabello has said elections would be held "without the presence" of the United States or the Organization of American States -- contrary to the provisions of the Barbados deal.

 Recent Stories